 For an application to be eligible, you must include at least one letter of support.
 Letters of support can be written by community partners, community members who support the project and may directly benefit from the project, financial or business contacts showing financial sustainability, or financial institutions or other organizations that will be used for external funding, etc. The letters will help demonstrate community support for the project.
-For example, if the proposed project was a community garden revitalization project, it would be appropriate to include a letter of support from the city council or community group who may benefit.
+For example, if the proposed project was an urban FFA chapter, it would be appropriate to include a letter of support from the school board.